legendarydrew/hex-task-hive/BATTLEPLAN.md

 ## Features
 - [ ] Display a banner ad?
-- [ ] Ability to add tasks in bulk.
+- [x] Ability to add tasks in bulk.
+- [ ] Toggle between single and bulk task creation.
 - [ ] Ability to set categories for the current list.
+- [ ] Fix the algorithm for displaying tokens in a hexagonal grid.

 ## Miscellaneous
 - [ ] An about page/dialogue.